Speech Development Support for Growing Voices

 Every child develops at their own pace—but certain signs may indicate your child could benefit from additional speech.

-• Late talker – not speaking as expected for their age
+Late talker — not using sounds or words as expected for their age

-• Difficulty pronouncing words – speech may be unclear or hard to understand
+Difficulty pronouncing sounds — speech may be unclear or hard to understand

 • Frequently leaving out or substituting sounds (e.g., “tat” for “cat”)